Errol Spence Jr.

-As of May 2022, Spence is ranked as the world's third best active boxer, pound for pound, by ESPN, fourth by The Ring magazine, Boxing Writers Association of America and TBRB, and fifth by BoxRec.
-He is also ranked as the world's best active welterweight by The Ring, and TBRB, and second by BoxRec, and ESPN.
-His knockout-to-win ratio stands at 78%.

 Amateur career

+Spence took up boxing at the age of 15.
 In 2009, Spence won the U.S. National Golden Gloves, and also won three consecutive national amateur welterweight championships from 2009 to 2011, all in the welterweight division.
 Spence reached the quarter-finals at the 2011 World Championships, losing to Serik Sapiyev.

-Spence lost in the quarter finals of the 2012 London Olympics to Andrey Zamkovoy and turned professional shortly afterwards.
+Spence lost in the quarter finals of the 2012 London Olympics to Russia's Andrey Zamkovoy and turned professional shortly afterwards.

 He ended his amateur career with a record of 135–12.

 Professional career

 Early career

 On 9 November 2012, a 22 year old Spence made his professional debut at the Fantasy Springs Casino in Indio, California in a scheduled 4 round bout against 19 year old Jonathan Garcia.
 Spence knocked Garcia down and out in the 3rd round.
 In December 2012, Spence knocked out Richard Andrews at the Sports Arena in Los Angeles, California, which was part of undercard for Amir Khan's comeback fight against Carlos Molina.

 Spence fought eight times in 2013, being victorious in all of them, winning six inside the distance.
 He was taken the distance in an eight-round bout in October by Emmanuel Lartei Lartey.
 The fight was rather one-sided, with all judges scoring the fight 79–73 in favor of Spence.
 By the end of 2013, Spence had won all of his 10 professional fights, 8 of them by way of knockout.

 Spence made his Showtime television debut on 27 June 2014 at the Hard Rock Hotel in Las Vegas in a 10-round fight against Ronald Cruz.
 Spence was taken the distance and won a shutout unanimous decision.

 On 13 December 2014, Spence beat Javier Castro by TKO in the 5th round at the MGM Grand Hotel and Casino in Las Vegas.